ctrlMarcio/feup-sope-proj/README.md

 ### Log file

 The operations done while the program is running are reported in a log file.
-The log file is created with the name of the environment variable named `LOG_FILENAME`, or the default name 'logfile.log'.
+The log file is created with the name of the environment variable named `LOG_FILENAME`, or the default name '../logfile.log'.

 For each execution, a header is written with the following structure:
 > Program executed at HH:mm, DD/MM/YYYY